 Another consideration is your layover time.
 If you have to do a layover of more than 1.5 hours, then you lose any time benefit of flying directly into Monterey.
 In that case, a different airport may be the better choice for you.

 Choose Monterey Airport IF you have more money than time AND you can get a short, convenient layover.

 The San Jose airport is the next closest airport to Big Sur.
 It is served by all major US carriers and is actually better served by Southwest Airlines than SFO.
 SJC has nonstop service from 38 cities in the US, Mexico, and the UK.
 They are also well-served by California airports with direct service from Burbank, Long Beach, Los Angeles, Ontario, Orange County and San Diego.

 A spot check of fares shows that they have less expensive fares than the Monterey Airport, but they are slightly more expensive than SFO.

 San Jose has more rental car inventory than Monterey.
 In addition, their rental car center is literally right across from the terminals, so you can get a car and get on the road very quickly.

 - Drive Time: 1:45-2.5 hours

-San Francisco may not be the nearest airport to Big Sur, but you may find it the most convenient for you.
+San Francisco is the closest to SF proper and may not be the nearest airport to Big Sur, but you may find it the most convenient for you.
 It’s served by all US carriers with direct service to most US states.
 SFO is also an international gateway serving with the world with 16 international carriers.
 SFO tends to have cheaper fares than the other airports on this list.
 So, if you have more time than money, SFO can be a great choice for your Big Sur trip.

 SFO also has the most car rental inventory.